bangnguyen/subscribe_user/README.md

         "success" : false,
         "message": "KO",
         "errorsDetail" : [
-              "email" : "this email is not valid.", "fileUpload" : "the upload file is not in the format pdf" ]
+              "email" : "the email is not valid.", "fileUpload" : "the upload file is not in the format pdf" ]
     }